Beam Shop

 Since the house was built in 1810, the Danes have lived in the elegant, light-filled rooms of Woodspring, and walked in the fields and woods that surround the house.
 Over the years, and through the changing seasons, it has brought shelter, solace and joy.

-But now it's 1940 and Europe is on the brink of war.
-Everything is about to change, and nothing will be the same again.
+But now it's 1940 and Europe is in the midst of war.
+Everything is changing, and nothing will be the same again.

 The next three generations of Danes will live very different lives to their predecessors, at home and abroad.
 Yet they know they are forever tied to Woodspring.